vancluever/terraform-provider-acme/README.md

  * `account_key_pem` (Required) - The private key used to sign requests.
 This will be the private key that will be registered to the account.
- * `registration_url` (Required) - The URL that will be used to fetch the registrations's link to perform authorizations.
+ * `registration_url` (Required) - The URL that will be used to fetch the registration's link to perform authorizations.
  * `common_name` - The certificate's common name, the primary domain that the certificate will be recognized for.
 Required when not specifying a CSR.
  * `subject_alternative_names` - The certificate's subject alternative names,